Harshil2107/gem5-resources-repo/src/ubuntu-generic-diskimages/BUILDING.md

 ## Kernel

 For the x86 disk images a kernel is also extracted from the disk image during the post-installation process.
-The latest headers and modules are installed using apt, before extracting the kernel using the `extract-vmlinux` script provided in ubuntu.
-The extracted kernel is placed at `/home/gem5/vmlinux-x86-ubuntu` in the disk image.
+The extracted kernel does not have a version in its name, but the kernel version is printed before the extraction in `post-installation.sh` script.
+This extracted kernel can be used as a resource for gem5 simulations and is not limited to just be used with this disk image.
 The extracted kernel does not have a version its name, but the kernel version is printed as before the extraction in `post-installation.sh` script.
 This extracted kernel can be used as a resource for gem5 simulations and is not limited to just be used with this disk image.

 The kernel is extracted using packer's file provisioner with `direction=download` which would copy a file from the image to the host machine.
 The path specifying in the provisioner copies the file `/home/gem5/vmlinux-x86-ubuntu` to the output directory `disk-image`.